Riley-Py/UWaterloo-Work/EARTH 121/Week 9/Role of Geoscientist - Spatial Thinking.md

 - Diagram of plate boundaries:
 	- ![[tectonic-plates.png]]
 ## Distribution of Volcanoes
-- Located near tectonic plate boundaires
+- Located near tectonic plate boundaries
+	- Chain of active volcanoes referred as "Ring of Fire"
+	- Area of great concern, as there are many active volcanoes, but also have the highest concentration of earthquakes present